Jonvic Remulla: Governor (2010–2016, 2019–2024)

-He was named as one of People Asia Magazine's "People of the Year" in 2013, along with 2013 Miss World Megan Young.
+He was named as one of People Asia magazine's "People of the Year" in 2013, along with Megan Young, who won Miss World 2013.

 In 2014, Remulla was assigned by Vice President Jejomar Binay as his new spokesperson.
-Remulla was supposed to run for his last term as governor in 2016 but he decided to quit as Binay asked him to become Secretary of the Interior and Local Government should Binay win the presidency.
+Remulla was supposed to run for his last term as governor in 2016 but he decided to quit as Binay asked him to become secretary of the interior and local government should Binay win the presidency.
+He also cited plans to pursue postgraduate studies as a reason for retiring from the governorship.
 His brother, Jesus Crispin, ran in his stead and later won.
 However, as of April 29, 2016, Remulla was confirmed to have left Binay's camp in support of presidential candidate Rodrigo Duterte.

 Remulla successfully sought a comeback as governor in 2019, defeating former Governor Maliksi for the second time.
-He sought for re-election 2022 and won, this time with Tagaytay councilor Athena Tolentino, the daughter of 8th district representative Abraham Tolentino, as his running mate.
-He also supported the campaign of presidential candidate Bongbong Marcos and vice-presidential candidate Sara Duterte.
+He sought re-election 2022 and won, this time with Tagaytay councilor Athena Tolentino, the daughter of 8th district representative Abraham Tolentino, as his running mate.
+He also supported the successful campaign of presidential candidate Bongbong Marcos and vice-presidential candidate Sara Duterte.

+Secretary of Interior and Local Government (2024–present)

+Remulla initially intended to run for his third and last consecutive term as the Governor of Cavite in 2025, with incumbent Vice Governor Athena Tolentino as his running mate.
+However, he and Tolentino withdrew their certificates of candidacy on October 7, 2024, six days after filing those, and he was appointed by President Bongbong Marcos as the secretary of the interior and local government, succeeding senatorial candidate Benhur Abalos.
+He eventually vacated the post of the Governor of Cavite, of which Vice Governor Tolentino would later assume the governorship to finish out his remaining gubernatorial term from October 8, 2024.
+He was replaced in the gubernatorial race by his nephew, 7th district Board Member Abeng Remulla.

+Remulla took oath as secretary on October 8, 2024.

 Personal life

 Remulla is married to Agnes Tirona, a physician, with whom he has five children.

-Remulla is the team manager of the University of the Philippines Fighting Maroons (Men's Senior Basketball Team) and was instrumental in recruiting and building the team which eventually ended a 32-year finals drought in the UAAP.
-In game 1 of the 2018 Season 81 Finals against top-ranked Ateneo de Manila University, Remulla was handed a technical foul in violation of the "cooling-off" period when he attempted to approach the game officials prior to the start of the 3rd quarter.
+Remulla is the team manager of the UP Fighting Maroons (Men's Senior Basketball Team) and was instrumental in recruiting and building the team which eventually ended a 32-year finals drought in the University Athletic Association of the Philippines (UAAP).
+In game 1 of the 2018 Season 81 basketball finals against top-ranked Ateneo Blue Eagles, Remulla was handed a technical foul in violation of the "cooling-off" period when he attempted to approach the game officials prior to the start of the 3rd quarter.

-Remulla is also a fan of South Korean entertainment: "Korean dramas and K-pop gave many Filipinos hope and inspiration.
-Koreans also make the top tourist arrivals in the Philippines.
-They love our country while we love them for their world-class entertainment.
-There are no boundaries in pop culture.
-Learn and take inspiration from what the Koreans have achieved.
-We can do it."
+Remulla is also a fan of South Korean entertainment, noting how Korean dramas and K-pop inspire Filipinos and strengthen cultural ties, as Koreans are also the top tourists in the Philippines.
+He believes in learning from Korea's achievements, seeing their success as a model Filipinos can aspire to.